lunacodes/Mood-Tracker/README.md

 A Mental Health App to help keep track of Moods

 #Known Issues:
-	App does not Save State between uses
+	Delete Single History Log Item Deletes Entire File
-	The History Log needs to Format in a Pretty Way when viewed by User Is there a way to not use Globals?
+	Is there a way to not use Globals?
-	The Quote of the day Function is not yet pulling random quotes from a text file (does it make more sense to do this via a JSON Dump or a Dict/List in main.py
+	The Quote of the day Function is not yet pulling random quotes from a text file (This may be solved via a Database or JSON read)

-#Possible Features To Introduce:
+	Colorama is Generating a Weird Bug where numbers are being output in Windows 8 Terminal.
+Colorama code has been removed for now

-	User Profiles?
+#Upcoming Features:
-	More specific Behavior Tracking
+	SQLite Databse for storing & sorting by Logs, Quotes, Moods, Intensity, Etc Flask App with User Profiles & Passwords
-	Anxiety Management Tips that are extensible by the user?
-(Allows the user can add in their own "This is something I've found useful/that should be used in this situation")
+	Sort by Mood
-	List of External Mental Health Resources that pulls from a text file, or from the web.
-(It could Try grabbing the text file from the web first, and then if that doesn't work, pull the local text file)
+	Anxiety Management Tips & Strategies.
+Static & Interactive List of External Mental Health Resources.
+Either in Databse, or External Link (less maintenance) In delete_history() & delete_log_entry() - add Undo Feature Log displays in "Newest Date First" Fashion